Jeff848/aimbot_boilerplate/README.md

 ![Picture of Compilation Process](https://i.stack.imgur.com/ZWg39.png)

 ### What is DLL Injection?
 DLL Injection is the technique where attackers can run code in the address code of another process by forcing it to load a dynamic-link library.
 In effect, it allows the attacker to run arbitrary code in arbitrary processes.
-On Windows, there are multiple ways to do this: changing the DLLs listed in the registry entry `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Windows\AppInit_DLL`, changing the DLLS listed in the registry key `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\AppCertDLLs`, and throug process manipulation functions in the Windows API such as CreateRemoteThread, which we will use with our DLL Injector.
+On Windows, there are multiple ways to do this: changing the DLLs listed in the registry entry `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Windows\AppInit_DLL`, changing the DLLS listed in the registry key `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\AppCertDLLs`, and through process manipulation functions in the Windows API such as CreateRemoteThread, which we will use with our DLL Injector.

 ### Injection Process
 The [CreateRemoteThread](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createremotethread) function in the Windows API enables us to arbitrarily create a thread in the virtual address space of another process.
 Thus, we simply have to create a thread in the target process (csgo.exe) that loads our dll into memory.